aljones1816/GHCNV4_Analysis/README.md

 Importantly, I have omitted any additional processing steps (adjustments), including:

 - There is no correction made for time of observation bias.
-This produces a very small bias for the whole globe, but is significant for regional changes, particularly in the contiguous US.
+This produces a very small bias for the whole globe, but is significant for regional changes, particularly in the contiguous US, where the station network is particularly dense and transient.
 - There is no homogenization applied.
 This means that urbanization bias and station moves are not accounted for.
+This, again, only produces a slight bias for the global mean trend, but can be significant at the regional level.
 - There is no spatial interpolation for grid boxes that have no stations - these cells are simply absent from the dataset.
-Mostly this means that the Arctic is under-sampled, and because the Arctic is one of the fastest warming regions on Earth, this produces a negative bias in the global trend.
+As a result, the polar regions are under-sampled, and because the Arctic is one of the fastest warming regions on Earth, this produces a negative bias in the global trend.
 This approach is similar to that used by HadCRUT in versions below 5, and consequently my analysis is most similar to HadCRUT.